 Robert Gramann, FAIA, and Jervy Zhu, AIA share the firm's strategies for growing and sustaining a global practice at the AIA National Convention in Denver.

 Driven by the "Designing for Life" philosophy, GBBN Architects has expanded its business globally over the past decade.
 The firm expanded its practice to China 10 years ago, focusing primarily on architectural design for the community development market.
+Since then, it has expanded services as well as markets.
 The growth has been remarkable, increasing sales and adding staff every year.
 In the past three years alone, GBBN has doubled its staff and nearly doubled its revenue.
+The firm has also been recognized for its proficient international business through numerous awards.
 The following strategies used to grow and sustain the business will be presented:

 • Have a realistic, detailed global business strategy and clearly defined goals.
 Expand expertise within determined core markets and expand geographically in order to meet core client needs.